 What’s the cost difference?

-If you outsource to a payroll provider, you generally pay per employee per month.
-If you have twenty employees and want to only process your payroll, you’ll be paying around $5 per month per employee, or $100/month + a base fee (ours is $89).
+If you outsource to a payroll provider, you generally pay either per process or per employee per month (PEPM)— you can read more about the pros and cons of each here.
+At Whirks, our clients pay PEPM, which means if you have twenty employees and want to only process your payroll, you’ll be paying around $10.25 per month per employee, or $205/month + a base fee.

 As you continue to expand as a business, your payroll provider’s software can scale to your needs.
 You may start out only needing payroll, but as you hire different employees and continue to grow, you’ll need to eventually offer benefits or integrate your timekeeping system.